GiorgosXonikis/RestAPI/README.md

 # RestAPI
-RestAPI for a Social Media website using Django's Rest Framework and Docker
+RestAPI for a Social Media website using Django's Rest Framework, PostgreSQL and Docker

 ## The app has the following Endpoints